vinceskahan/v5wiki/sdr-rpi-recipe.md

 ### Configure the raspberry pi

 There are many guides available for bootstrapping a raspberry pi.
+There are also many guides available for installing and configuring a real-time clock in the raspberry pi.
+Do it!

 The rest of this guide requires only command-line access to the pi.
 So you can do the steps below remotely logged in via ssh, or in a terminal window with a keyboard and monitor plugged in to the pi.

 ```
 # ensure the correct timezone